-What Z was concerned about was Coming Out.
+What Z was concerned about was coming out of the closet.

 Coming Out is an important process for the Lesbian, Gay, Bisexual, Transgender, Queer, Asexual (LGBTQIA+) individuals (Ali and Barden, 2015).
 Coming out means becoming aware of one’s own sexual orientation or gender identity and beginning to disclose it to others.